SEN and Additional Learning Support

 Support is given to learners who may need extra help because they have a learning difficulty or disability, difficulty managing their behaviour, mental health issues or have personal or family problems.

 We also offer support for study skills including literacy and numeracy through drop in sessions in the Learner Centre Plus.
-Our large team of Senior Support Practitioners and Learning Support Assistants are experienced and highly trained in all areas of disability and support.
+Our large team of Senior Support Practitioners including learning support assessors/ health coordinators and Learning Support Assistants are experienced and highly trained in all areas of disability and support.
 The support team are on hand to help learners with personal care, mobility and at meal times as required.

 Support staff welcomes learners into college at the start of the day and see them safely on their way at the end of each day.
 They provide support for day trips and residential trips and help learners make the most of the college experience by attending lunchtime clubs and activities.